retaildevcrews/aks-secure-baseline-hack-template/hack/README.md

   - do not use spaces in the name
 - add yourself and your team to the security group
 - AAD propogation can take up to 30 minutes

-> TODO - the rest of this should be the same - see if we can consolidate

 ## Filing Bugs